justeattakeaway/pie/apps/pie-docs/src/engineers/web-components/overview.md

 Currently, this technology is supported by all browsers, making it possible to have one central library that will work with most frontend frameworks.

-The long-term aim will be to migrate JET teams over to this Web Component system, so we have one single source of truth for our global PIE components.
+The long-term aim is to migrate JET teams over to this Web Component system, so we have one single source of truth for our global PIE components.

 {% notification {
   type: "information",